bayrank/datasciencecoursera/proj_cleandata/readme.md

 *How it works

 For details refer to comments in the R coding.
 In summary raw data files are processed in the following way:

 1. Files are read separately from test and training folders.
 From each folder
 	* read data file('X...text') get rid of columns which do not represent mean and standard deviation.
 	* add columns related to activity and subject to this data based on the data in other subject and activity files
-	* assign descriptive names to variables based on contents of features.txt.
+	* assign descriptive names to variables based on contents of features.txt
 2. Merge pre-processed data from test and train folders
 	* calculate the mean of variables by activity and subject
 	* replace activity integer codes with descriptive text